 In order to appeal a grade, students should first consult with their professor.
-If a resolution is not reached, consider filing a grievance by contacting the Associate Dean for Academic Affairs.
+If a resolution is not reached, consider filing a grievance by sending a written statement to the Vice Dean for Academic Affairs.

-Student grievances alleging a violation of the University’s policies on sexual harassment or discrimination based on race, color, religion, gender, sexual orientation, national origin, marital or parental status, age, or handicap should also be directed to the Associate Dean for Academic Affairs.
+Student grievances alleging a violation of Wagner's academic policies or the University’s policies on sexual harassment or discrimination based on race, color, religion, gender, sexual orientation, national origin, marital or parental status, age, or handicap should also be directed to the Vice Dean for Academic Affairs.
 The goal of the School is to resolve these grievances informally and quickly, at the same time ensuring that both the grievant and respondent are treated appropriately.

 A student seeking resolution of a grievance should follow the steps outlined below.
 (Statements in italics are derived from New York University policy.)

 - A student should attempt to resolve the grievance informally by discussing the issue with the person responsible for the matter being grieved (the respondent).
-Students uncertain about how to proceed may consult the Associate Dean for Academic Affairs for assistance.
-At the request of either the grievant or the respondent, the Associate Dean for Academic Affairs may be asked to arrange for and attend this meeting.
 Significant effort should be placed at resolving the grievance at this level.
+At the request of either the grievant or the respondent, the Vice Dean for Academic Affairs may be asked to arrange for and attend this meeting.

-- If unresolved, the grievant and respondent may request to meet with the Associate Dean for Academic Affairs who may, if deemed appropriate by the Associate Dean, form a grievance committee composed of a student representative, and a faculty representative.
-The student and faculty member would be selected by the Associate Dean after consulting with the grievant and the respondent.
+- If unresolved, the grievant and respondent may request to meet with the Vice Dean for Academic Affairs who may, if deemed appropriate by the Vice Dean, form a grievance committee composed of a student representative, and a faculty representative.
+The student and faculty member would be selected by the Vice Dean after consulting with the grievant and the respondent.
 A resolution should be sought.
 A written statement of the grievance committee’s findings will be provided to the grievant and the respondent.